-If you see the importance of getting Lean Six Sigma certification and you’re interested in how to become Lean Six Sigma certified, you need that training in as timely a manner as you can.
+If you see the importance of getting Lean Six Sigma certification and are interested in how to become certified, you need that training as quickly as possible.
 Fortunately, this Lean Six Sigma course can help you on your Six Sigma career path.

-UMass Amherst’s Isenberg School of Management helps you master Lean Six Sigma in six months and familiarize you with the Lean Six Sigma methodology.
-The boot camp fast-tracks your budding quality management career using this IASSC-accredited Lean Six Sigma course.
+In collaboration with the University of Massachusetts, Simplilearn helps you master Lean Six Sigma in six months and familiarizes you with the Lean Six Sigma methodology.
+The bootcamp fast-tracks your budding quality management career using this IASSC-accredited Lean Six Sigma course.
 You will gain valuable skills and learn practical Lean Six Sigma principles such as:

 - Agile Management

 - Digital Transformation

 - Lean Management